TikTok Sues Over Ban Ordered By Trump - UrduPoint

 Reports have said Oracle -- whose chairman Larry Ellison has raised millions in campaign funds for Trump -- was weighing a bid for TikTok's operations in the US, Canada, Australia and New Zealand.

-The Trump administration has also given ByteDance a 90-day deadline to divest TikTok before the app is banned in the United States.
+TikTok decried Trump's expressed interest in the US getting a share of any sale price because of its role in making it happen.

+The president said last week the eventual buyer would have to "make sure the United States is well compensated."
+"The President's demands for payments have no relationship to any conceivable national security concern," TikTok said in the suit.

-The measures move away from the long-promoted American ideal of a global, open internet and could invite other countries to follow suit, analysts told AFP previously.
+The measures against TikTok move away from the long-promoted American ideal of a global, open internet and could invite other countries to follow suit, analysts told AFP previously.

 "It's really an attempt to fragment the internet and the global information society along US and Chinese lines, and shut China out of the information economy," said Milton Mueller, a Georgia Tech professor and founder of the Internet Governance Project.